borball/sno-agent-based-installer/samples/usage.md

             - ens1f1
             - ens1f2
             - ens1f3
+          ptp4lConf:
+            boundary_clock_jbod: 0
         - name: bc-profile-nic2
           slave: ens2f0
           masters:
             - ens2f1
             - ens2f2
             - ens2f3
+          ptp4lConf:
+            boundary_clock_jbod: 0

+    #enable the ptp event, if true, will set summary_interval as -4, otherwise it will stay at 0
+    enable_ptp_event: true
+    #event_api_version: "1.0" or "2.0"; to avoid issues, 4.12-4.15, should not set event_api_version
+    #4.16-4.17, if event_api_version not present, "1.0" will be the default
+    #4.18, if event_api_version not present, "2.0" will be the default
+    #4.19+, "1.0" will be deleted
+    #event_api_version: "1.0"
+    #enable log_reduce, when setting as true it will reduce(filter all) the ptp logs
+    log_reduce: true

   #enable the cluster monitoring tuning
   cluster_monitor_tuning: true